-All investigators and recipient institutions must acknowledge and credit the contribution/support, in whole or part, of OICR and the Government of Ontario in any promotional material, including, without limitation, scientific publications of whatever nature or kind, and in any communication materials or publications supported by OICR funding by referencing the projects/subprojects with the following statement: "This study was conducted with the support of the Ontario Institute for Cancer Research through funding provided by the Government of Ontario."
+All investigators and recipient institutions must acknowledge and credit the contribution/support, in whole or part, of OICR and the Government of Ontario in any promotional material, including, without limitation, scientific publications of whatever nature or kind, and in any communication materials or publications supported by OICR funding by referencing the projects/subprojects with the following statement: "This study was conducted with the support of the Ontario Institute for Cancer Research through funding provided by the Government of Ontario.
+The views expressed in the publication are the views of the authors and do not necessarily reflect those of the Government of Ontario".